apache/incubator-milagro-mfa-sdk-core/docs/core-api-mpinsdk.md

 * `Status::INCORRECT_PIN` - The authentication failed because of incorrect PIN.
 After the 3rd (configurable in the RPS) unsuccessful authentication attempt, the method will still return `Status::INCORRECT_PIN` but the User State will be set to `BLOCKED`.
 * `Status::INCORRECT_ACCESS_NUMBER` - The authentication failed because of incorrect Access Number.

-##### `Status FinishAuthenticationMFA(INOUT UserPtr user, const String& pin, OUT String& authzCode);`
-This method is almost identical to the standard `FinishAuthentication()`, but it returns back an _Authorization Code_, which should be used further by the app back-end to validate the authenticated user.
-This method is useful when authenticating users against the MIRACL MFA Platform.
-For this flow to work, the app should also set a _Client ID_ through the `SetClientId()` method.
-The Platform will provide the _Authorization Code_ as a result from the authentication.
-This code should be then passed by the app to the back-end, where it should be verified using one of the MFA Paltform SDK flavors.

 ##### `bool CanLogout(IN UserPtr user);`
-This method is used after authentication with an Access Number/Code through `FinishAuthenticationAN()`.
+This method is used after authentication with an Access Number through `FinishAuthenticationAN()`.
 After such an authentication, the Mobile Device can log out the end-user from the Browser session, if the RPA supports that functionality.
 This method checks whether logout information was provided by the RPA and the remote (Browser) session can be terminated from the Mobile Device.
 The method will return `true` if the user can be logged-out from the remote session, and `false` otherwise.